FIVE MOST SURPRISING FINDS

 The Stigma That Costs Everything

-And yet, in certain corners of Black culture, military service carries a stigma.
+In certain corners of Black culture, military service carries a stigma.
 It is dismissed as “fighting for a country that does not fight for you.”
 It is framed as complicity with imperialism.
 It is seen as a last resort for men who had no better options — a narrative that erases the agency and intelligence of every Black man and woman who chose service deliberately.

 This stigma has a cost, and it is measured in lost opportunity.
-Every young Black man who could have served but did not — because a cousin laughed, because a rapper sneered, because a professor called it imperialism — is a man who missed:
+Every young Black man who could have served but did not — because a cousin laughed, because a rapper sneered, because a professor called it imperialism — is a man who missed —

 He did not miss these things because they were unavailable.
 He missed them because someone he trusted told him they were beneath him.